zdravkov/kendo-docs/api/web/splitter.md

 ### toggle

 Toggles the state of a specified pane (i.e. collapsed or expanded).
-Invoking this method will force the widget to redraw and it will trigger layoutChange and resize events.
+Invoking this method will force the widget to redraw and it will trigger the `resize` event.
 Note: Invoking the method will not trigger collapse or expand events.

 #### Parameters